 Ravages of War, Armageddon: No player enjoys having all of their lands blown up and not being able to react to a thing.
 It's a very one-sided "feels bad" card to play against.

-Karakas: We played Karakas for a period and quickly found that it did not matter what deck you were drafting when using this card.
-Karakas was a no-brainer to slot into any deck.
+Karakas: We played Karakas for some time and quickly found that it did not matter what deck you were drafting when using this card.
+Karakas was a no-brainer when it came to slotting into any deck.
 It was either backbreaking to play against and gimped some strategies like reanimating so hard with no downside or sat on the field and did nothing.

 Clocknapper: Clocknapper was once loved by the few who played it in our cube and realized its potential, but the majority of players quickly found this card to be very non-interactive to play against and generally "not fun."
 Clocknapper can too easily pair with other cards that blink or abuse it (albeit fragile and easy-to-solve combos) to the point where players are sick of seeing it.
 Also, it did not help that this card is a silver border card.
 Our player base does not enjoy custom or unplayable cards for tested constructed play.